 Fortunately, researchers are always working on and developing new ways to counter medical conditions, and that includes serious pain.
 Our spine specialists continually search for new treatments and procedures so that we can offer our patients the latest innovations in the least-invasive spine procedures.
-They continually travel the world, seeking out continued training and education to keep the Spine Institute of North America at the forefront of the latest techniques.
+They continually travel the world, seeking out continued training and education to keep the Spine INA at the forefront of the latest techniques.

-Current treatment options available at Spine Institute of North America include:
+Current treatment options available at Spine INA include: